Colin Lanceley: Personal life

 Lanceley met Kay Morphett while he was still a student at East Sydney, and they were together throughout the rest of his life, marrying in 1970 while in London.
 In addition to Kay's two children, the couple had two sons born in London.

 In London and Sydney, he always maintained a studio in the family home.
 Writers, poets and journalists as well as fellow artists formed part of his circle, among them his close friends Shiva Naipaul and Al Alvarez and Australian expat journalists Phillip Knightley and Alex Mitchell.
 Artists who became his friends back in Australia included Lloyd Rees, Jan Senbergs and Lawrence Daws, whose Glass House Mountains home in Queensland became a holiday destination for the family.

 In Sydney, Kay Lanceley, who worked at this time as an arts executive and public broadcasting publicist, decorated their house on Moore Park Road and then their studio home at Esther Lane with the couple's collection of art, ceramics and the artist's store of found objects.
 The family had beach houses successively at Coledale, Wombarra and Gerringong on the South Coast of New South Wales.

 In his final illness, Lanceley gave interviews to Elizabeth Fortescue in which he spoke about his love of "the layering of human culture".
-In a further interview with is old friend Alex Mitchell he expressed his belief in the mission of the artist to be "released from the restraints of the culture around him and explore an idea which transcends that" and allow "the transmission of ideas and sensations and feelings from one person to another... to move somebody so that it's changed their view of the world."
+In a further interview with his old friend Alex Mitchell he expressed his belief in the mission of the artist to be "released from the restraints of the culture around him and explore an idea which transcends that" and allow "the transmission of ideas and sensations and feelings from one person to another... to move somebody so that it's changed their view of the world."